 By Carlos Boogs, photos by Piotr Duszczyk/Ringpolska.pl

-The final press conference is in the books, and World Boxing Organization cruiserweight champion Krzysztof Glowacki (26-0, 16KOs) came face to face with his mandatory challenger Oleksandr Usyk (9-0, 9KOs) of Ukraine.
+At the recent open workouts, World Boxing Organization cruiserweight champion Krzysztof Glowacki (26-0, 16KOs) came face to face with his mandatory challenger Oleksandr Usyk (9-0, 9KOs) of Ukraine.

-The fight was officially announced in June at a press conference in Poland, and the two of them will collide on Saturday night at the 15,000 seat Ergo Arena in Gdansk - and a very electric crowd is expected.
+The fight was officially announced in June at a press conference in Poland, with a finalized date of September 17 with a 15,000 seat Ergo Arena in Gdansk playing host for the fight.

 This past April at the Barclays Center in Brooklyn, Glowacki made a voluntary defense against former IBF champion Steve Cunningham.
 He scored four knockdowns on route to a twelve round unanimous decision win.